microsoftgraph/console-calendar-sample/Lab.md

 * You can [sign up for a new personal Microsoft account](https://signup.live.com/signup?wa=wsignin1.0&rpsnv=12&ct=1454618383&rver=6.4.6456.0&wp=MBI_SSL_SHARED&wreply=https://mail.live.com/default.aspx&id=64855&cbcxt=mai&bk=1454618383&uiflavor=web&uaid=b213a65b4fdc484382b6622b3ecaa547&mkt=E-US&lc=1033&lic=1)
 * You can [sign up for the Office 365 Developer Program](https://developer.microsoft.com/office/dev-program) to get  a free Office 365 subscription

-## Exercise 1: Create a .NET application
+## Exercise 1: Create a CLI application

 Open Visual Studio, and select **File > New > Project.** In the **New Project** dialog, do the following:
 1. Select **Visual C# > Get Started**.